What is account-based advertising?

 Most B2B marketing tries to reach everyone.
-Account-based advertising doesn't.
-It targets a specific list of high-value companies with personalized ads across display, social, and search.
+Account-based advertising does not.
+It targets a specific list of high-value companies with personalized ads across display, social, and search, using firmographic, intent, and behavioral data to identify specific accounts and tailor messaging to decision-makers within those organizations.

 Key components include:

-Personalized messaging and content: crafting ads and creative that speak to the specific needs, roles and buying committee members at each target account
+Personalized messaging and content: crafting ads and creative that speak to the specific needs, roles, and buying committee members at each target account

 Multi-channel outreach: deploying ads across display, social (e.g., LinkedIn), and search, then using retargeting to reach the broader buying committee within each account